thisminute/cascading-ui/README.md

 ## Tests

-Tests currently broken from adding a global static CLASSES variable :(

 `./tests` has a collection of CWL examples that render different features, and then checks the DOM to see that it rendered as expected!
-Run them with `wasm-pack test --headless --firefox`. `--chrome` works too, and you'll have to have installed the browser you choose.
+Run them with `wasm-pack test --headless --firefox`. `--chrome` works too.
+See `./tests/README.md` for details.

 ## Debugging